Best and cheapest life insurance in the UK 2024

 How much life insurance do I need?

-• if you are a business owner then the amount of life insurance should be enough to purchase any equity the deceased had in the business and the cost of sourcing a replacement employee.
+If you are a business owner you should choose an amount of life insurance that should be enough to purchase any equity the deceased had in the business and the cost of sourcing a replacement employee.
+You will find more information in our article “What is Shareholder Protection life insurance?“.

 How much does life insurance cost?